CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 ### Get alerts

-You can set up alerts in Grafana to be notified on your apps and addons consumption.
+You can set up alerts in Grafana to be notified on your apps and add-ons consumption.
 This can be useful to monitor databases capacity or latency.

 {{< image "/images/grafana-alerts.png" "Alert option from the general menu in Grafana"  >}}